10 Aug Guide to Print Finishes

 Spot UV Varnish

-If you want to highlight certain parts of the design, Spot UV may be a finish to consider.
-Unlike sealing varnishing, you can specify the coverage area and helps to enhance and accentuate elements of the design.
-With this type of finish, you can also apply special effects such as tints, glitter and can be gloss or matt finish.
+Unlike sealing varnishing, you can specify the coverage area and enhance elements of the design.
+With this type of finish, you can also apply special effects such as tints and glitter in a gloss or matt finish.

-When you want to give your design some impact, foil blocking is perfect.
-The look is achieved by a heating a coloured film or foil which is impressioned by a metal die (stamp) directly onto the paper.
+The look is achieved by heating a coloured film or foil which is impressioned by a metal die (stamp) directly onto the paper.
 The final result is a highly opaque print which is indented into the paper.
 The finish is available in a variety of colours and can be gloss, matt or textured.
-This specialty finish looks great on invitations and business cards.

-For multi-page documents such as brochures, magazines and leaflets, there are a number of different binding options, which vary in cost.
-Here are some of the most commonly used types:
+For multi-page documents such as brochures, magazines and leaflets, there are a number of different binding options, which vary in cost:

 Duplexing, Triplexing & Multiplexing